fssoc/fssoc.github.io/_posts/2016-07-29-camp-16-akshatha.md

 ---
-title: My Experience At FSMK Camp 16
+title: The One With The Camp
 author: Akshatha Bhat
 ---